CognizantOpenSource/maqs-java/docs/MAQS_1/utilities/helper/Config.md

 ## GetGeneralValue
 This pulls configuration values from ModularMaqs section of your app.config.
-It will return an emtpy string if the key is not found in the app.config.
+It will return an empty string if the key is not found in the app.config.

 ```java
 Config.getGeneralValue("Key");